Skip to main content

 #...

-It means override rules above will only be applied to those resources propagated to clusters which has the spec.region field with values in [cn-north-1].
+Override rules above will only be applied to resources propagated to clusters which have the spec.region field with values in [cn-north-1].

 Examples